top of page

 Types of Retainers

-Luckily there are different types of retainers.
+Luckily there are different types of dental retainers.
 Most are removable, while others are bonded (fixed) behind the teeth.
 They all share the goal of keeping your teeth straight, but they accomplish this in different ways.
-The appropriate retainer for you is based on several factors, and our orthodontist, Dr. Godley, can help guide you in selecting the best one to maintain your results.
+The appropriate retainer for you is based on several factors, and our orthodontist, Dr. Godley, can help guide you in selecting the best one one to maintain your results.

 REMOVABLE RETAINERS